 Using Source Code

-Use the following shortcuts keys to change the view.
+The htop provides shortcuts to filter the results for you.
+Use the following shortcuts keys to change the view of htop output.

 - F2 => Setup